"Our philosophy is to source paintings worldwide, buying the best examples, in the finest condition, with excellent provenance."

-Richard Green is an international family business in Bond Street, Mayfair, at the heart of the London art world.
-For four generations we have been dealing in paintings of the highest quality, dating from the 17th to the 21st century.
+Richard Green is a family business in Bond Street, Mayfair, at the heart of the London art world.
+For four generations we have been dealing in works of art of the highest quality, dating from the 17th to the 21st century.

-Forming a collection of paintings is a most interesting and rewarding experience.
+Forming a collection is a most interesting and rewarding experience.
 However, art must be wisely selected with professional advice.
-Richard Green assists clients to build collections that express their own individuality, providing the provenance and scholarly background to each painting, and advising on framing, hanging and all other aspects of collecting.
+Richard Green assists clients to build collections that express their own individuality, providing the provenance and scholarly background to each art work and advising on framing, hanging, lighting and all other aspects of collecting.

-Richard Green exhibits a constantly-changing selection of paintings in the gallery and at International art fairs, including Treasure House and Frieze Masters in London; TEFAF Maastricht, TEFAF New York and the Winter Show in New York.
+Richard Green exhibits a constantly-changing selection of paintings and sculpture in our gallery and at international art fairs, including Treasure House and Frieze Masters in London, TEFAF Maastricht, TEFAF New York and the Winter Show in New York.
 We publish several fully-illustrated catalogues a year on aspects of our unrivalled stock.
-At 147 New Bond Street, we show our collection of fine Old Masters; 18th century British, Sporting and Marine works; Victorian, Impressionist and Post-Impressionist paintings, Modern British and 20th century European paintings.
-We pride ourselves on offering the finest quality works from our large and diverse stock.
-Among the leaders in our profession, we have helped to form important collections for private collectors, Museums and Institutions worldwide.
+At 147 New Bond Street, we show our collection of fine Old Masters; 18th century British, Sporting and Marine works; Victorian, Impressionist and Post-Impressionist paintings, Modern British and 20th and 21st century European paintings and sculpture.
+We pride ourselves in offering the finest quality works from our large and diverse stock.
+Among the leaders in our profession, we have helped to form important collections for private connoisseurs, museums and institutions worldwide.

 OUR HISTORY